 Zittau has pretty good train connections.
 Trains run frequently from/to Dresden, (Cottbus-) Görlitz and the Czech city Liberec.
-If you can, take a Regional Express (RE) which is much faster than the Regionalbahn (RB) - and doesn't stop at every tiny village.
+If you can, take a regional express (TLX) which is much faster than the regional train (TL) - and doesn't stop at every tiny village.
+Since recently the routes eastbound from Dresden toward the Lausitz region (to Görlitz and Zittau) are run by Trilex, a private railway company, not Deutsche Bahn.
+All tickets of Deutsche Bahn are valid, though.

 The Sachsen Ticket is good for this train trip from Dresden.
 Coming from Görlitz you would buy a ticket of the regional transportation network ZVON.
-The ZVON day ticket for a single traveller is 10 Euro, for a group of up to five people travelling together it is 20 Euro.
-Please note that for the same price you can also buy the EURO-Neisse-Ticket which is valid in the neighbouring regions of Poland and the Czech Republic (e.g. beyond Liberec into the Jizera mountains).
+The ZVON day ticket for a single traveller is 12 Euro, for a group of people travelling together surcharge, max 5 people together for 26 Euro.
+Please note that for one Euro more you can also buy the EURO-Neisse-Ticket which is valid in the neighbouring regions of Poland and the Czech Republic (e.g. beyond Liberec into the Jizera mountains).
 And of course any ZVON ticket is valid on the buses, too, so if you want to do a short excursion into the Zittau mountains your best option is indeed a day ticket.

 One of the nicest way to do the side trip to the mountains south of Zittau is to ride the narrow-gauge steam railway, which operates since 1890.
 This steam train starts right next to the main train station Zittau where the trains from/to Dresden, Görlitz and Liberec arrive/depart.